isomerpages/gb-assist/pages/solutionrepo/solution1833.md

 ### Description

 At Deloitte, we believe that Redesigning jobs should be viewed not as an end goal but as a process that enables work itself to be redefined so that the workforce creates new value.
 We will take 3 practical steps to help you to imagine, design and pilot job redesign initiatives that will complement and drive your consumer business and workforce transformation aspirations.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/CaseStudiesbyDeloitteConsultingPteLtd.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Sector Specialisation